phetdam/daily-coding-problem/README.rst

    build -c Release

-Simply typing ``./build.sh`` will build unoptimized binaries with debug symbols.
+Simply typing ``build`` will build unoptimized binaries and the program database with debugging info.
 You can specify the target architecture using the ``-a`` flag, e.g. to build 64-bit release binaries instead of the default 32-bit ones, use

 .. code:: shell